INCANTO @ RWS : Blogger's Special review

 Backstage

-Next we proceed to the rehearsal hall.
-We were greeted by a large group of dancers who are practising for the finale of the show.
+Next, we proceed to the rehearsal hall.
+Again, we were greeted by a large group of dancers practising for the show's finale.

-We did not get to see Labero Dressing room, but we did have a sneak peek into the dressing room of the performers.
+We did not get to see Labero's Dressing room, but we did have a sneak peek into the performers' dressing room.

 Joe Labero Dressing Room

 This was our first time venturing into this part of the backstage.
-It was a dressing room that can easily fit 20 to 30 performances at any one time.
-This is the place where makeup and hair is done.
+It was a dressing room that could fit 20 to 30 performances simultaneously.
+This is the place where makeup and hair are done.
 We even spotted rows of washing basins similar to a saloon in the dressing room.

 Dressing room

 The backstage was conducted by Ben.
 It took about an hour to view the props.
-Daddy even had some fun trying on costume worn by the performers.
+Daddy even had some fun trying on costumes worn by the performers.

 The Wacky Duo review